What are the responsibilities and job description for the Program Manager position at CARING HANDS & MORE LLC?

 Description

-As the Program Manager for Day Hab/Adult Day/SCL Hourly/Bird House, you make a genuine difference in the lives of the Individuals we serve.
-This position of leadership advances the personal independence, dignity, and growth of the individuals we serve, and the staff you support.
+As a Program Manager you make a genuine difference in the lives of the Individuals we serve.
+This position of direct leadership advances the personal independence, dignity, and growth of the individuals we serve, and the staff you support.

 Key Responsibilities of Program Managers

 Program Managers play a dual role in leadership.
-The first role is internal case management for the members served in your department
+The first role is agency wide case management for the individuals served in their cluster.

-Providing continuous support, mentoring and training to the DSPs and Leads is this position’s second leadership focus.
-Working with the Lead to plan and implement the most appropriate programs for the members we serve is a key component of this role.
+Providing continuous support, mentoring and training to Site Supervisors is this position’s second leadership focus.
+Working with Site Supervisors to plan and implement the most appropriate services for the individuals we serve is a key component of this role.

 Case Management Role

 Program Managers are the point of contact for all other service providers.
-They collaborate with the members we serve, the member’s Case Manager, MCOs, Guardians, natural supports, and other service providers.
+They collaborate with the Individuals we serve, the individual’s Case Manager, MCOs, Guardians, natural supports, and other service providers.
 This collaboration helps to identify and clarify the services we provide and any outside resources that may be needed to support the growth, personal independence, and dignity of the individuals we serve.

-Program Managers oversee and implement the member’s plan of care and write the agency Individual Service Plan (ISP) that supports the goals and desires of the members we serve.
+Program Managers oversee and implement the individual’s plan of care and write the agency Individual Service Plan (ISP) that supports the goals and desires of the individuals we serve.

-Program Managers participates in annual and/or quarterly reviews with the care team that are reevaluations of the supports provided while advocating for adjustments needed to the Person-Centered Service Plan (PCSP) to continue to meet the needs of the member.
-During these reviews, Program Managers collaborate with the member and their care team to review and evaluate any rights restrictions in place or in need of implementation.
+Program Managers conduct annual and/or quarterly reviews with the care team that are reevaluations of the supports provided while advocating for adjustments needed to the Person-Centered Service Plan (PCSP) to continue to meet the needs of the individual.
+During these reviews, Program Managers collaborate with the individual and their care team to review and evaluate any rights restrictions in place or in need of implementation.

 Program Managers conduct individual file audits, at least annually, to assure all information needed is included in the individual’s file and have that file up-to-date and available for evaluation by outside stakeholders.

-Program Managers collaborate with their team and the Director to evaluate program success, identify barriers to success and promote solutions to improve the services we provide to the members we serve.
-Understanding that success and levels of achievement look different for each of the members we serve, the ultimate goal is to promote the highest levels of personal independence, sense of dignity and personal growth possible for each of the members we serve.
+Program Managers collaborate with other Program Managers and the Director to evaluate program success, identify barriers to success and promote solutions to improve the services we provide to the individuals we serve.
+Understanding that success and levels of achievement look different for each of the individuals we serve, the ultimate goal is to promote the highest levels of personal independence, sense of dignity and personal growth possible for each of the individuals we serve.

 Leadership Role

-In the position, Program Managers act as a coach and mentor to their Lead through training, individual consultation and modeling desired outcomes.
+Program Managers act as a coach and mentor to Site Supervisors through training, individual consultation and modeling desired outcomes.
 They provide constructive feedback through regular meetings and staff evaluations.
-Program Managers work with the Lead to address any program concerns, scheduling concerns or other barriers to their success or the success of the members we serve.
+Program Managers work with Site Supervisors to address any house concerns, scheduling concerns or other barriers to their success or the success of the individuals we serve.
+Program Managers assist the Site Supervisor in creating a “play book” for the site that includes: site specific shift duties and responsibilities, access information for technology and the med cabinet, and important contact information including who to call and when.

 The Program Managers’ Director is their go-to for periodic updates, questions, support, and additional training.

-Program Managers assist Lead with monitoring safety supports and providing oversight and direction when needed.
+Program Managers assist Site Supervisor with the monitoring of safety supports and providing oversight and direction when needed.

 One of the most important responsibilities of a Program Manager is effective communication.

-Program Managers interact with the members we serve, DSPs and Leads frequently, as well as their peers and Management team.
-Professional solutions focused communication is required in this role.
+Program Managers interact with the individuals we serve, DSPs, and Site Supervisors frequently, as well as their peers and Management team.
+Professional solutions-focused communication is required in this role.

-Listening and appropriately responding to the concerns of both the members we serve and staff is crucial in supporting personal advocacy and development.
-Program managers maintain professional boundaries as they perform the role of mentor to their staff and the members we serve.
+Listening and appropriately responding to the concerns of both the individuals we serve and the staff is crucial in supporting personal advocacy and development.
+Program managers maintain professional boundaries as they perform the role of mentor to their staff and the individuals we serve.

-Program Managers are responsible for assurance that shift documentation is complete and accurate.
-They communicate to Leads the requirements for compliance and collaborate on the identification of barriers to completion and solutions to ensure compliance.
+Program Managers are responsible for oversight of the assurance that shift documentation is complete and accurate.
+They communicate to Site Supervisors the requirements for compliance and collaborate on the identification of barriers to completion and solutions to ensure compliance.
 Oversight of documentation is a core responsibility of this role to maintain compliance with state and federal regulations.

 Qualifications